nd1012/wan24-Crypto/README.md

         HashAlgorithm = HashSha3_512Algorithm.ALGORITHM_NAME
     });// KdfPbKdf2Options cast implicit to CryptoOptions
 ```

-**TIP**: You may override the default hash algorithm which is being used in a
-new options instance in the static `DefaultHashAlgorithm` property.

 **NOTE**: The SP 800-108 HMAC CTR KBKDF algorithm isn't available in a WASM
 app, and there's currently no pure .NET replacement included in the